What is a punt?

 Punting in Cambridge is now so popular that, during the peak tourist season, it is not uncommon for unfamiliar punters to bump into each other as they travel- another great reason to let a chauffeur do the hard work for you!

 If you are interested in finding out more about how to experience this traditional past-time then view our blog about how to go punting.
-Alternatively if you would like to book a Cambridge punting tour then make sure to check out our tours page.
+Alternatively if you would like to book a punting service then make sure to check out our punting tours page.

 Posted on December 25th, 2018, by the Traditional Punting Company